Dionisiy/CA/pseudo-classes-selectors.md

 With selectors based on relationships and pseudo-classes you can create complex cascade algorithms.
 This is a common technique used, for example, in order to create **pure-CSS dropdown menus** \(that is only CSS, without using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "en-US/docs/Web/JavaScript")\).
 The essence of this technique is the creation of a rule like the following:

+## **Action: Using selectors based on relationships and pseudo-classes**

+With selectors based on relationships and pseudo-classes you can create complex cascade algorithms.
+This is a common technique used, for example, in order to create **pure-CSS dropdown menus** \(that is only CSS, without using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "en-US/docs/Web/JavaScript")\).
+The essence of this technique is the creation of a rule like the following: